 OS Development on Linux

-Most users can just use a pre-built binary from the releases page and install it manually or using the web installer.
+Most users can simply use a pre-built binary from the releases page and install it manually or using the web installer.

-But if for some reason that one doesn't work, or you really want to modify things under the hood, you're in the right place here!
+But if you want to modify things under the hood, you're in the right place!

 Get the prerequisites